Dissertation Guidelines Checklist

 To print specific parts of your document in colour you need to specify the location in the printing dialogue box to select the pages which need to be in colour.
 To do this you will need to specify the Section and Page number.
 This wil ensure the correct pages print in a large document as in your dissertation you have multiple page numbering systems.

 Double clicking or opening the footer of the page will tell you what section you are currently in.

 p2s3 will print out page 2 of section 3.

 - document has to be printed single-sided

-- Copyshop will also print out the dissertation if it is emailed to them
+- Copyshop will also print out the dissertation if it is emailed to them in PDF format

 Your dissertation is a large and important document, you do not want to risk only have it saved on a memory stick etc...
 Your N drive is backed up everyday and is a safe place to store your document, it is also good practice to email yourself a copy.
 Both these measures will help you avoid losing anything important if, for example, you lost your memory stick.